Collective X: Driven by the opportunity to harness and unlock the transformative power of digital skills

 Lebohang Mosikili

-Lebo’s adept communication and problem-solving abilities contribute to the efficient functioning of the entire team.
+Lebo’s adept communication and problem-solving abilities are integral to the seamless coordination of the team.
 In the dynamic tech landscape, Lebo is the indispensable force behind the efficiency, and smooth-running, of The Collective X’s operations.

 Jennifer Kann